wesselgrift/sv-starter/README.md

 # SV Starter

-An opinionated SvelteKit 2 + Svelte 5 starter for building Firebase-authenticated SaaS dashboards.
-It ships with production-ready auth flows, a shadcn-svelte inspired UI kit, Tailwind CSS v4 tokens, and a server-side session story that keeps SvelteKit locals in sync with Firebase.
+An opinionated SvelteKit 2 + Svelte 5 starter for building Firebase-authenticated apps.
+It ships with production-ready auth flows, a shadcn-svelte UI kit, Tailwind CSS v4 tokens, and a server-side session that keeps SvelteKit locals in sync with Firebase.

 ## Highlights

 - Full email/password + Google authentication with signup, login, password reset, and email verification screens.
 - Secure Firebase session cookies managed via `/api/auth/login` & `/api/auth/logout`, wired into `src/hooks.server.ts` for route protection.
 - Firestore-backed `users/{uid}` profiles that hydrate the `userProfile` store for use across `src/routes/app`.
-- Batteries-included UI primitives under `src/lib/components/ui` (Button, Card, Alert, etc.) generated via shadcn-svelte & Bits UI, plus higher-level auth blocks under `src/lib/components/blocks/auth`.
+- Styled with ShadCN-Svelte UI components, installed in `lib/components/ui`.
+Intall whatever you need from ShadCN-Svelte.
 - Tailwind CSS v4 theme tokens and animation utilities defined in `src/app.css`, with a ready-to-brand palette and dark-mode defaults.
 - Tooling for linting, formatting, type-checking, and packaging (`svelte-package`) should you choose to publish the components in `src/lib`.